About the Early Years Professional Development Programme

 What does the programme entail?

-The programme consists of online self-study eLearning and regular facilitated webinars in which practitioners will meet with their tutor and other early years professionals on a weekly basis.
-In total, the programme is expected to take 8 months and 60 hours to complete.
+The programme consists of online self-study eLearning and regular facilitated webinars in which practitioners meet with their tutor and other early years professionals on a weekly basis.
+In total, the programme takes around 8 months and 60 hours to complete.

-There will be a total of 4 cohorts of learners, with staggered start dates across the 2023/2025 period.
-The training will be broken down into three modules with content developed by industry experts in Communication and Language, Early Mathematics and Personal, Social and Emotional Development (PSED).
+The training is broken down into three modules with content developed by industry experts in Communication and Language, Early Mathematics and Personal, Social and Emotional Development (PSED).

 Consisting of 7 units: